-Although claims and litigation are inherently unpredictable, as of October 31, 2023, the Company does not believe that any legal matters, if determined adversely to the Company, would individually or taken together have a material adverse effect on its business, financial position, results of operations or cash flows.
+Although claims and litigation are inherently unpredictable, as of July 31, 2024, other than as disclosed above, the Company is currently not aware of any matters that, if determined adversely to the Company, would individually or taken together have a material adverse effect on its business, financial position, results of operations or cash flows.
 The Company accrues estimates for resolution of legal and other contingencies when losses are probable and estimable.
 Regardless of the outcome, litigation can have an adverse impact on the Company because of defense and settlement costs, diversion of management resources and other factors.